AlainCo/pynetwatch/README.md

 * It can test HTTP
 * it can runs SSH ans check patterns
 * SSH can be configured for obsolete ciphers (as my NAS is old)
+* it can check volume mounted locally, read or write file
 * It produce voice message when there are failures or when back to normal
 * GUI propose the list of device that are down
 * GUI propose to show the logs, which contain the history of up and down devices